Selam Musai: Life

-He was born in 1857 Salari, Tepelenë District, Gjirokaster County, Albania from a patriotic Albanian family.
+He was born in 1857 in Salari, Tepelenë District, Gjirokaster County, Ottoman Empire from a patriotic Albanian family.
 In 1912, during the Occupation of Albania (1912–1913), he fought against the Greek forces.
 He was wounded during the battles.

 In 1920 he became a member of the National Defense Committee.
 He actively participated in the Battle of Vlora when he was 63 years old, and at Qafë-Koçi was killed on 12 June (at 22:00) 1920, putting himself in front of an artillery piece to defend his younger comrades and give them more courage to advance and attack.